wal33d006/app_icon_changer/README.md

 ## Usage

 ### Settings for iOS
-- Open iOS module in XCode.
+- Navigate to iOS folder in your Flutter app.
-- Right click on Runner folder and select ***New Group without Folder***
+- Right click on Runner folder and add a new directory named *App Icons*
 - Add your icons in the folder
+- Right click on the folder you just added and open it in Finder
+- Now open your iOS module in XCode
+- You won't find your folder inside XCode
+- Drag the folder from Finder under the Runner folder (Now XCode knows you added a folder)
 - Open Info.plist as source code and add the following code

 ```